rmarting/kafka-clients-quarkus-sample/README.md

 This sample project demonstrates how to use [Kafka Clients](https://mvnrepository.com/artifact/org.apache.kafka/kafka-clients) and [SmallRye Reactive Messaging](https://smallrye.io/smallrye-reactive-messaging) on Quarkus to send and consume messages from an
 [Apache Kafka](https://kafka.apache.org/) cluster.
-The Apache Kafka cluster is operated by [Strimzi](https://strimzi.io/) operator deployed on a Kubernetes or OpenShift Platform.
+The Apache Kafka cluster is operated by [Strimzi](https://strimzi.io/) operator deployed on Kubernetes or OpenShift Platform.
 These messages will be validated by a Schema Registry or Service Registry operated by [Apicurio](https://www.apicur.io/registry/docs/apicurio-registry/index.html#intro-to-the-registry) operator.

 Apache Kafka is an open-sourced distributed event streaming platform for high-performance data pipelines,